Malia Travel Guide

 Malia © phileole

 A Malia holiday offers the predictable range of Greek resort shopping, from flip-flops and sun cream to jewellery and leather goods.
-All the shops are clustered along the strip and open between 9am and 10pm, seven days a week.
+Most of the shops are clustered along the strip and open between 9am and 10pm, seven days a week during the warmer months.
 Good souvenirs to look out for are embroidery and other handcrafts, as well as the delicious local cheeses and wine.
-Ceramics, leathergoods and jewellery are all popular as well.
+Ceramics, leather goods and jewellery are all popular as well.

 Malia's nightlife has a reputation for being one of the Mediterranean's hottest for young clubbers and pubbers, on a par with Ibiza and Majorca.
-The main strip along the beach is thick with touts and barkers luring clients into their establishments with promises of free admission and a variety of special offers, such as 'two drinks for the price of one', or free shots.
-There are a number of popular bars and cafes open late, and you can try karaoke at Premier Bar or drink a cocktail from a melon at the Yiassou Melon Bar.
+The main strip along the beach is thick with touts luring clients into their establishments with promises of free admission and a variety of special offers, such as 'two drinks for the price of one', or free shots.
+There are a number of popular bars and cafes open late, and revellers can try karaoke at a few establishments.
 The Malia clubs take their lead from their UK counterparts, boasting names like London, Newcastle and the Corker Club, and are occupied mainly by young Brits.
 In the early hours many of the revellers end up sleeping off their drinking sprees on the beach before seeking out breakfast and bed.

-On a Malia holiday, energetic holidaymakers can fill their days with all manner of watersports, particularly on the busy Dolphin and Agapi beaches, from banana boat and jet-ski rides to waterskiing and para-sailing, or a gentle pedalo outing.
-Many beaches have daytime bars with deejays providing music on the sand.
+On a Malia holiday, energetic holidaymakers can fill their days with all manner of watersports, particularly on the busy Dolphin and Agapi beaches, from banana boat and jetski rides to waterskiing and para-sailing, or a gentle pedalo outing.
+Many beaches have daytime bars providing music on the sand.
 Volleyball and football games are also regular features on the Malia beaches.
-There are two crazy golf courses on the sea front.
+There are two crazy golf courses on the seafront.
 Various excursions are on offer, from forest hikes to archaeological expeditions.
-Most visitors hire a quad bike, motor scooter or a car for all or part of their visit in order to explore further afield, or take a jeep safari.
+Most visitors hire a quad bike, motor scooter or a car for all or part of their visit in order to explore further afield.